ShirleyxZhang/cs50_final/guide_agent/README.md

   messages.
 - The program has no way of alerting the user to an invalid message.
 - The program works using UDP, which is not as reliable as TCP.
 - When sending a hint, the Guide Agent chooses from a list of pebble ID's to send hints to.
 However, the pebble ID's can get long, so typing in the pebble ID of the Field Agent that the user wants to send a hint to can be a long and annoying task, increasing the chance of a typo, making it so the user may not know that they messed up when trying to send a hint to their Field Agent.
 - This programs mallocs a lot of different memory for structs and modules such as bags and list
 - The interface window clears when the user starts typing a hint, so they can not see the game statistics until the Game Server sends them another update.
   However, the Guide Agent will request a status update for every 15 seconds of inactivity, so the Guide Agent should not have to go long without seeing any updates.
 - Because the Guide Agent only gets an update about every 15 seconds, it is possible that the Guide Agent could have some unapplicable data.
 They may not know of a capture or a code neutralization that happened split seconds after they received an update from the Game Server, so the Guide Agent could potentially send an uninformed hint to one of their Field Agents.
+- The Guide Agent cannot join the game until after a Game Server starts up.
+If the Guide Agent starts up before the Game Server, it will never join the game, even if the Game Server starts up while Guide Agent is running.
+- There will hardly ever be enough active agents in the game to reach the end of the Guide Agent interface screen when printing.
+If there are, it does not really matter, since the Guide Agent will have enough information to work with in assisting their Field Agents, and can ignore the information that does not get printed.
+- The text on the Guide Agent interface goes away when the user tries to scroll.
+However, it comes back upon new input from the socket or when the user enters another hint to a Field Agent.